ivanfoo/gossip/README.md

 # gossip
-*gossip* connects to Linux machines and run the monitoring commands you want
+*gossip* supervise servers over SSH and allows you to define your own monitors

 Based on https://github.com/rapidloop/rtop-bot